 The Resource Room

 The Resource Room serves to provide assistance to teachers, parents, and students.
-Beth Italiano assists our teachers in developing a Student Education Plan or 504 plan for each student whose learning needs are not met by regular classroom instruction.
+Beth Italiano, our Resource Teacher, assists our teachers in developing a Student Education Plan or 504 plan for each student whose learning needs are not met by regular classroom instruction.
+She also works with students both individually and in small groups.
 She can be reached at bitaliano@gslcs.org.

 Various testing materials are used to help identify any specific learning needs including the Wide-Range Achievement Test, easyCBM, running records, informal number sense, phonological awareness, and phonics assessments.
 EasyCBM is used to benchmark and progress monitor students in both reading and math.
 This data is used to individualize instruction to better meet the needs of the student.
 When indicated, outside resources are contacted and used to give a more in-depth evaluation, including the student’s home public school district, occupational therapy, speech and language, dyslexia therapy, vision, and auditory therapy, etc.

 A variety of learning materials and programs are used to enhance the learning of the students in the resource room.
-Leveled Literacy Intervention (LLI) is used to reinforce reading and writing skills and increase student comprehension.
-On Cloud Nine is a math program that strengthens number sense skills.
-The Barton Reading and Spelling System is a multisensory explicit and systematic phonics program that helps strengthen student phonics skills and Mrs. Italiano also uses this program with students who have been diagnosed with dyslexia.
+The Barton Reading and Spelling System is a multi-sensory explicit and systematic phonics program that helps strengthen student phonics skills and Mrs. Italiano also uses this program with students who have been diagnosed with dyslexia.
 Other materials include Raz-Plus, low-level books, and stories, phonics-related games, math manipulatives, Moby Max, word study and journal writing, etc.

 Resource Room Guidelines